 Look at previous work, ask to see portfolios, check out their profiles and read references and testimonials.
 If possible, meet up in person or have a skype call.

-If you need a hand finding the perfect Yorkshire based freelancer or specialist, feel free to tell us your requirements and we’ll introduce you to at least 3 professionals who have the skills and attributes you’re looking for.
+If you need a hand finding the perfect Yorkshire based freelancer or specialist, feel free to tell us your requirements and we’ll be happy to help.

 Before handing over the reins, firstly you should identify exactly which performance metrics are important for each task you want to outsource.
 Be clear on project objectives, timeframe, responsibilities, payment terms and ownership of work product then set them out in a contract or service agreement.